 FAQ: Is ESD epoxy appropriate for a small server room?

-Although we appreciate your interest in our epoxy flooring, we need to caution you about the limitations of static-dissipative or conductive epoxy coating in a data center/server room application.
+We need to caution about the limitations of static-dissipative or conductive epoxy coating in a data center/server room application.

 ESD coatings eliminate static by providing a path to ground.
 Conductivity is achieved by adding conductive fibers or carbon and graphite particulate.
 The fibers and particulate create an electrical bridge through a material that, otherwise, is an insulating static generator.